Integrability of Kepler Billiards at Zero-Energy

 {A billiard trajectory of the Kepler billiard is formed by a sequence of Kepler parabolic arcs $\mathcal{K}_{i}$, concatenated by the condition that the end point of $\mathcal{K}_{i}$ agrees with the starting point of $\mathcal{K}_{i+1}$, this point lies in the wall of reflection and the angle of incidence agrees with the angle of reflection.
 The pre-image under the complex square mapping of each $\mathcal{K}_{i}$ are two centrally symmetric line segments $\mathcal{H}^{\pm}_{i}$ having start and end points lie centrally-symmetrically in the corresponding wall of reflection, which is the pre-image of the Kepler wall of reflection.
 As the domain contains $O$, the line segments $\mathcal{H}^{\pm}_{i}$ are disjoint.
 Choose one of these two line segments and call it $\mathcal{H}_{i}$.
 Then for $\mathcal{H}_{i+1}$ we choose the one out of $\mathcal{H}^{\pm}_{i+1}$ whose start point is the end point of $\mathcal{H}_{i}$.
 As the complex square mapping is conformal, the angle of incidence agrees with the angle of reflection at this point and thus $\mathcal{H}_{i}. \mathcal{H}_{i+1}$ is part of a billiard trajectory.
 This way we get two billiard trajectories from the pre-image of a Kepler parabolic billiard trajectory. }

 In this way we have tranformed the zero-energy Kepler billiard into the usual Birkhoff billiard in a centrally-symmetric domain in the plane, bounded by a centrally-symmetric $C^{\infty}$-curve, up to a $2:1$-cover.

-Moreover, if the Kepler billiard admits a $C^{1}$-first integral near the boundary ellipse, then the pull-back of this function is a $C^{1}$-first integral of the resulting Birkhoff billiard.
+Moreover, if the Kepler billiard admits a $C^{1}$-first integral {in a region near the boundary}, then the pull-back of this function is a $C^{1}$-first integral of the resulting Birkhoff billiard {in the corresponding region near the boundary.}

-A theorem of Bialy-Mironov \cite{BM} asserts that if the Birkhoff billiard in a centrally-symmetric domain in the plane admits a $C^{1}$-first integral different from the total energy near the boundary curve, then the domain is an ellipse.
-From this we deduce
+A {celebrated} theorem of Bialy-Mironov \cite{BM} asserts that if the Birkhoff billiard in a centrally-symmetric domain in the plane has an invariant curve of $4$-periodic points, and the region $\mathcal{A}$ between this invariant curve and the boundary admits a $C^{1}$-first integral with non-vanishing gradient on $\mathcal{A}$, then the domain is an ellipse. {It has been shown in \cite[Thm 4.1]{BM} that $4$-periodic orbits in a centrally-symmetric domain are centrally-symmetric parallelograms, which correspond to $2$-periodic orbits in the corresponding zero-energy Kepler billiard.
+So the invariant (caustic) curve of $4$-periodic orbits corresponds to the invariant curve of $2$-periodic orbits of the corresponding zero-energy Kepler billiard.
+A $C^{1}$-first integral with non-vanishing gradient on the region bounded by the invariant curve of $2$-periodic orbits to the boundary is pulled back to a (centrally-symmetric) $C^{1}$-first integral with non-vanishing gradient on $\mathcal{A}$. }